SecureAIAutonomyLab/SecureAIAutonomyLab.github.io/_pages/about.md

   - /about.html
 ---

-Peyman Najafirad (Paul Rad), Senior Member IEEE, Associate Professor
+Peyman Najafirad (Paul Rad), Senior Member IEEE Associate Professor
 <li> Department of Information Systems and Cyber Security
 <li> Department of Electrical and Computer Engineering (by courtesy)